BLIND CONTOUR DRAWING

 This is the first blind contour drawing observation drawing made by a third grade child that had never before been introduced to blind contour drawing.
 Many children are never shown the secret of how blind contour drawing can help them learn how to practice in order to learn how to draw.
 Almost no classroom teachers know about this method, and some art teachers do not teach this to younger children.

 Nevertheless, this child's work was accepted along with the others.
-She make a valiant attempt.
+She made a valiant attempt.
 She may catch up with practice, or she may benefit from other approaches.
 As teachers, there are a few cases that confound our efforts.
 This student may have been learning more than we know by doing this work even though it is not based on the same level of observation as others.
 It is possible that she has some unique learning challenges.

 This is the first attempt at blind contour by a fourth grade child.
 Note that he started over once.
 He was able to represent several different shading and texture tones.
 He used the bottom part of his paper for practice.